Click the arrow to the right to reveal course options.

 Leadership through Barista skills – Level 5 Units

 Pupils will develop a knowledge of marketing, leadership, customer service and barista skills through our own Harlaw Coffee shop.
-Pupils will complete an SQA marketing unit, the L5 Barista unit as well as the L5 leadership award.
-Pupils will be encouraged to volunteer at the coffee shop in addition to their two-period elective which may be first thing in the morning, at break time or at lunchtime.
-They may also be encouraged to volunteer at parent events such as parents' evenings.
+Learners will complete a L5 marketing unit, the L5 Barista unit, as well as the L5 Leadership Award.
+Pupils will be encouraged to volunteer at the coffee shop in addition to their two-period elective which may be first thing in the morning, at break or lunchtime.
+They may also be encouraged to volunteer at community events such as parents' evenings.

 Music Technology - Level L3/4/5